Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Simulation Results

 \item The main advantage of the IRS/ITS-aided architectures is their scalability in terms of the number of antennas $M$ which is evident from Figs.~\ref{Fig:RatePowerEE_M} b) and c).
-In fact, IRS/ITS-aided MIMO (using the proposed precoder) achieve similar spectral efficiency as FD and FC MIMO if they are equipped with $N$ times more antennas, e.g., in Fig.~\ref{Fig:RatePowerEE_M} a), FD and FC MIMO with $M=256$ antennas and IRS/ITS-aided MIMO with $M=1024$ antennas achieve the same spectral efficiency of $29$ bits/s/Hz.
-However, from Fig.~\ref{Fig:RatePowerEE_M} b), we observe that the total transmit power of the conventional FD, FC, and PC architectures significantly increases as $M$ increases which makes their implementation quite costly or even infeasible\footnote{We note that the jumps in the power consumptions of the FC and PC MIMO architectures in Fig.~\ref{Fig:RatePowerEE_M} b) are due to an increase of the number of required GCAs per antenna, i.e., $\lceil\frac{L_{\mathrm{rf}}}{G_{\mathrm{amp}}}\rceil$, as $M$ increases.}.
-On the other hand, the total power consumption of the LA and IRS/ITS-aided architectures remains almost constant as $M$ increases.
+In fact, IRS/ITS-aided MIMO (using the proposed precoder) achieve similar spectral efficiency as FD and FC MIMO if they are equipped with $N$ times more antennas, e.g., in Fig.~\ref{Fig:RatePowerEE_M} a), FD and FC MIMO with $M=256$ antennas and IRS/ITS-aided MIMO with $M=1024$ antennas achieve the same spectral efficiency of $37.5$ bits/s/Hz.
+However, from Fig.~\ref{Fig:RatePowerEE_M} b), we observe that the total transmit power of the conventional FD, FC, and PC architectures significantly increases as $M$ increases which makes their implementation quite costly or even infeasible\footnote{We note that the jumps in the power consumptions of the FC and PC MIMO architectures in Fig.~\ref{Fig:RatePowerEE_M} b) are due to an increase of the number in required GCAs per antenna, i.e., $\lceil\frac{L_{\mathrm{rf}}}{G_{\mathrm{amp}}}\rceil$, as $M$ increases.}. {\BLUE We note that the high power consumption of FD antennas can be attributed to the large number of DACs whereas that of the PC and FC hybrid antennas is mainly caused by the GCAs needed to compensate for the power loss in the analog network \cite{yan2018performance}.} On the other hand, the total power consumption of the LA and IRS/ITS-aided architectures remains almost constant as $M$ increases, {\BLUE which is mainly due to the efficient over-the-air connection between the active and passive antennas \cite{abdelrahman2017analysis,nayeri2018reflectarray}.}